 Users are expected to fully participate in all trainings attended.
 If a user misses more than ten minutes or ten percent (whichever is greater) of a training, the user will not receive credit for completing the training.

-2.4 HMIS USER LEVELS
+2.4 HMIS ACCESS ROLES

-HMIS user roles are listed on the ICA website: https://icanewengland.helpscoutdocs.com/
+Access Roles designate what data and capabilities a HMIS User can access in the HMIS.
+Find more detail here: https://help.bitfocus.com/rights-glossary-for-access-roles